maciejors/Family_Store_dev/README.md

 - **Tailwind CSS**: A utility-first CSS framework for UI development.
 - **Firebase Realtime Database**: A cloud-hosted NoSQL database to store and sync data in real-time.
 - **Firebase Storage**: A cloud storage service for securely uploading and downloading content.
+- **OneSignal REST API**: A service for sending push notifications to our mobile app users.

 ## Features